↑ Search Manuals & Models

 Portfolio Lighting Model Number Lookup Table

 Use this table to identify documented Portfolio lighting models, compare item numbers, see the fixture type, open a public manual page when available, and jump directly to replacement-part searches.
-This page is designed as a public reference tool, not as a complete factory archive, so some entries point to broader manual resources or replacement searches rather than one exact manufacturer file.

 Identifying specific internal components for older fixtures can be a challenge, especially for discontinued units.
 For a comprehensive breakdown of technical specifications and wiring layouts, you can refer to our Portfolio Lighting Master Model & Replacement Handbook, which catalogs over 100 specialized models in one digital guide.